-RXTRG has a slightly different operation in the clock synchronous system and the asynchronous system.
+RXTRG/RXTRGS has a slightly different operation in the clock synchronous system and the asynchronous system.

-The RXTRG in the clock synchronous system is used as the trigger for starting receive operation.
-Write "1" into RXTRG to start receiving at the point where the receive data has been read and the following receive preparation has been done.
-(In the slave mode, $\overline{\text{SRDY}}$ becomes "0" at the point where "1" has been written into into the RXTRG.)
+The RXTRG/RXTRGS in the clock synchronous system is used as the trigger for starting receive operation following receive preparation has been done.
+(In the slave mode, $\overline{SRDY}$ becomes "0" at the point where "1" has been written into into the RXTRG/RXTRGS.)